Featuring:

 SPEAKER

-Pat Garofalo is the Director of State and Local Policy at the American Economic Liberties Project and Fight Corporate Monopolies.
-Pat is the author of The Billionaire Boondoggle: How Our Politicians Let Corporations and Bigwigs Steal Our Money and Jobs.
-Previously, Pat was assistant managing editor for opinion at U.S. News & World Report and economic policy editor at ThinkProgress.
-He has written for publications including The New York Times, The Washington Post, The Wall Street Journal, The Nation, The Guardian, The Atlantic, and The Week, and currently writes the Boondoggle newsletter on Substack.
+Pat Garofalo is the Director of State and Local Policy at the American Economic Liberties Project, where he helps lead the state-level movement to challenge monopolistic corporations.
+He is the author of "The Billionaire Boondoggle: How Our Politicians Let Corporations and Bigwigs Steal Our Money and Jobs,” and writes the Boondoggle newsletter on Substack.
+Pat was previously an editor and writer at U.S. News & World Report and ThinkProgress, and his coverage of economic policy and politics has appeared in many leading news outlets.

 Chelsea Higgs Wise